KristianSp27/Weather-App/README.md

 # Weather-App
-Learning how to make a Weather app with an API through a great tutorial -> https://www.youtube.com/watch?v=WZNG8UomjSI&t=1691s
+Learning how to make a Weather app with an API, with some help.
 Will add additional funcitons that are my own ideas on how to improve it.